-1. Reserves Position as at 31 March 2018
+2. Reserves Position as at 31 March 2017

-- 1.1 As at 31 March 2018, the Police and Crime Commissioner held usable reserves of £13.759m.
-The total usable reserve balance includes a capital grant of £0.301m relating to the delivery of Emergency Services Network (ESN), and the remaining £13.458m represents the General Fund. - 1.2 The General Fund is further divided into the General Reserve £9.436m, and Earmarked Reserves (sums set aside for a specific purpose) £4.022m.
+- 2.1 As at 31 March 2017, the Police and Crime Commissioner held usable reserves of £20.885m, of which £3.290m is the Capital Receipts Reserve and £0.679m is a capital grant relating to the delivery of Emergency Services Network (ESN).
+The remaining £13.458m represents the General Fund. - 2.2 The General Fund is further divided into the General Reserve £11.865m, and Earmarked Reserves (sums set aside for a specific purpose) £5.051m.
 The title of each of the Earmarked Reserves explains the purpose of that reserve.
-As set out in the Medium Term Financial Strategy (MTFS) key principles, the Commissioner maintains Earmarked Reserves for specific purposes only when appropriate and which are consistent with achieving objectives. - 1.3 The reserves held by the Police and Crime Commissioner as at 31 March 2018 are set out in the table below:
+As set out in the Medium Term Financial Strategy (MTFS) key principles, the Commissioner maintains Earmarked Reserves for specific purposes only when appropriate and which are consistent with achieving objectives. - 2.3 The reserves held by the Police and Crime Commissioner as at 31 March 2017 are set out in the following table:

 Reserve Balance Held General Reserve The Police and Crime Commissioner is legally required to hold reserves.
 Although any value above nil is legally acceptable, the minimum level agreed in the Commissioners Medium Term Financial Strategy (MTFS) is 2% of the Net Revenue Budget.
 A comprehensive financial risk assessment is undertaken as part of the MTFS and revenue and capital budget setting process, to ensure all risks and uncertainties affecting the Commissioners financial position are identified.
 The Commissioner faces a number of significant financial pressures and risks that could affect the position over the medium term.
 A full assessment of the likelihood, potential impact and the management controls in place, are published in the Commissioners MTFS 2018/19 to 2021/22.
-The General Reserve provides the most significant control in place to mitigate financial risk. £9.436m The General Reserve is therefore held to manage major unforeseen expenditure, budget pressures and any further loss of essential Government funding for Northumbria.
+The General Reserve provides the most significant control in place to mitigate financial risk. £11.865r The General Reserve is therefore held to manage major unforeseen expenditure, budget pressures and any further loss of essential Government funding for Northumbria.
 The Commissioner has an agreed strategy that the level of the General Reserve will be influenced by the balance of risks inherent in the budget and MTFS, the robustness of budget monitoring, past experience of outturn spending, the extent of earmarked reserves and funding cuts over the medium term.
-As a result, the agreed strategy is to reduce the General Reserve, but to maintain it above a minimum level of 2% of the net revenue budget over the medium term. £3.430III The balance held at the end of 2017/18 represents 3.5% of the approved 2018/19 revenue budget.
+As a result, the agreed strategy is to reduce the General Reserve, but to maintain it above a minimum level of 2% of the net revenue budget over the medium term.
+The balance held at the end of 2016/17 represents 4.5% of the approved 2017/18 revenue budget.
 The level of General Reserve over the medium term planning period is planned to reduce to 3.0% of the revenue budget by 2021/22.
+Workforce Management Reserve The Workforce Management Reserve was set up to smooth the cost impact of workforce changes and has been used to fund the one-off cost of police staff redundancies to release the essential on-going savings of the reduction in staff costs against the Chief Constables revenue budget. £1.259r The planned workforce savings across the MTFS period are essential to ensure a balanced budget which allows the Commissioner to provide the Chief Constable with the resources to deliver the priorities in the Police and Crime Plan, within a challenging financial climate.
+Insurance Reserve The Insurance Reserve is maintained for potential liabilities and costs which fall on the Commissioner where no external insurance cover is arranged by or available to the Commissioner.
+Potential liabilities £3.000r